alorozco22/peanutsjs-stable/04-doc/add-new-page.md

 ## Forms

-Additionally, if your new page has a form, you should also follow the next analogous steps to handle the request when the form is submited.
+Additionally, if your new page has a form, you should also follow the next analogous steps to handle the request when the form is submitted.

-1. **Router:** Call the function in the controller to handle the **post** request with the same route once the form is submited.
+1. **Router:** Call the function in the controller to handle the **post** request with the same route once the form is submitted.
 1. **Controller:** Define a function that calls the function in the model to process the form request.
 Add it to the *module.exports* object as well.
 1. **Model:** Define the function you called in the controller to process the request data.
 1. **Views:** Your controller should send some response once the model has a result of the operation.
 You could render a new page from the views, or you could send some object in response: